raphstrebel/Decentralized-systems-engineering/Peerster/readme.md

 3) Inside the main() :
 - At line 803 : add a "go " so that you have "go antiEntropy(gossiper)" instead of simply "antiEntropy(gossiper)"
 - erase the "backslash-star" characters at lines 805 and 819.

+HOMEWORK 2 :

+I assume that rtimer is greater or equal to 2 (otherwise I must change the GET methods in the frontend to get new messages less than every second, which does not really make sense).